collocations.org

 a change of direction

-This was a major change of direction for Britain''s foreign policy.
+This was a major change of direction for Britain's foreign policy.

-a step in the (right/wrong) direction
+a step in … direction

-The new law is undoubtedly a step in the right direction, but it doesn''t go far enough. | The first step in this direction will be by way of discussion with the unions.
+The new law is undoubtedly a step in the right direction, but it doesn't go far enough.

 3. purpose